-Schoolcraft College doesn't offer on-campus housing for students, so there are no charge for dorms, however you should take into account the cost of off-campus housing when looking at the cost of different schools
+Schoolcraft College doesn't offer on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when looking at the actual cost of various colleges.

 Keep in mind, there could also be optional fees associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
-Many schools offer resources so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+Many schools offer ways for students with financial need to find ways to lower or eliminate these fees.

-The total cost of transportation in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
+The cost of getting around in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or are you planning to use public transportation?
-All of these questions can make a big difference in your transportation budget.
+Is the campus walkable?
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your estimated cost of transportation.

-Where are a college is located can also have a big effect on the amount you'll have to spend just to get around.
+Where are a college is located can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city is usually expensive, but cities may offer more buses, trains and low-cost flight options to actually get to school.
-The Schoolcraft College campus is located in a suburban setting in Michigan, not far from Detroit.
+On the other hand getting around in an urban area is often expensive, but there may be more buses, trains and affordable flights to actually get to school.
+Schoolcraft Collegeis in a suburb in Michigan, near Detroit.

 What will the cost of attending Schoolcraft College be?
 Here is a breakdown of tuition and expenses.

 |2023 Total Tuition and Expenses

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.